This article will show you some of the most beautiful mythical creatures known throughout folklore, mythology, and other types.

 Many stories, such as the original story of Peter Pan (Peter and Wendy) tell the tale of mermaids that used their irresistible beauty to lure men into the water and drown them.
 It is a gruesome myth, but what it has in common with stories like the Little Mermaid is that mermaids are very easy on the eye.

 Fairies are thought to be small, beautiful female creatures that do not seem to age, and they are equipped with wings and the ability to perform magic and sometimes even grand wishes.
-Many of the older stories show them dressed in thin, flowing clothing, or in leaves and vegetation.
+Many of the older stories show them dressed in thin, flowing clothing, or leaves and vegetation.

 4. Wood Nymphs

-These little nymphs live in the woods and they are also known as tree nymphs, and in Greek mythology, they are known as Dryads.
+These little nymphs live in the woods and they are also known as tree nymphs, in Greek mythology, they are known as Dryads.
 Wood nymphs are sny and generally harmless, but their shyness disappears among allies, such as the goddess Artemis.

 Scylla is known as a sea monster lurking in the sea, but did you know that she was once beautiful?
 Some stories claim that she became a monster after the pool she swam in was poisoned by a jealous Amphitrite – Poseidon’s wife!
 The other version tells how she was turned into a monster with what the giver thought was a love potion.